unofficialdxnny/Assembly/Cursors/readme.txt

 Author's description:

-= I SWEAR TO FUCKING GOD I CAN'T BELIEVE I HAVE TO SAY THIS BUT READ THE FUCKING DESCRIPTION JESUS CHRIST =

 Cursors I thought were cool & thought, hey why aren't these on RealWorld graphics, & that's why I decide to upload these.
 (BTW these were NOT made by me, but made by Glimy on Dribbble.
 Link: https://dribbble.com/shots/3260909-Chroma-Cursors-for-Windows )  My discord also: eeveelover64#0228

 ==========